B987352101_O1995.pdf

 sea.

-nothing of Whatonga and Tu Rahui.
-He
+he coulcl learn nothing of Whatonga and Tu Rahui.

 disappointment keenly, and knew that old âge